The controversial Talbot Boys Civil War memorial was removed Monday, March 14, 2022, from the Talbot County courthouse grounds in Easton, Maryland.

-The Talbot County Council voted 3-2 on Tuesday, August 11, 2020, against removing the statue.
+But in 2020, the Talbot County Council voted 3-2 against removing the Confederate statue.

 On Sunday, August 23, 2020, A Miner Detail Podcast, hosted by A Miner Detail Editor in Chief Ryan Miner, featured five panelists to discuss the fallout from the council’s decision to allow the racist statue to remain on public property.

 - Len Foxwell, Chief of Staff to Maryland Comptroller Peter V. R. Franchot (D);